The 6 benefits of kettlebell training for fighters

 Whether you’re throwing a punch, dodging a jab, executing a kick, or going in for a takedown, balance and coordination are non-negotiable.
 And there’s nothing quite like an offset weight to improve your balance and coordination.
 Unlike dumbbells or barbells, the weight distribution of a kettlebell means that your form needs to be on point in order to perform the exercise correctly and avoid injury, but the unilateral nature of many kettlebell movements also improves balance and proprioception.
 Without kinesthetic awareness, mobility, and stability, there’s no chance you’ll be able to execute many of these movements.
 And that balance and coordination translate directly to the ring, mats, or wherever you fight.

-5. Builds core strength
+5. Build core strength

 Core strength is a major asset for all athletes.
 But having core strength isn’t just about having abs—it’s about building strength and stability to support your entire body.